 - Buy a conversion top: you might have a dining table or another large table, presumably within a large room.
 Conversion tops allow you to transfer a regular table into a ping pong table.
 They are usually made from thin wood to give a realistic bounce.

 - Go outside: maybe an outdoor table tennis table could work for you?

 - Use a robot: a robot is useful if you can only squeeze in a standard table but only have enough space for you to manoeuvre.

 The undercarriage is as important as the table surface.
 It forms the foundation of the table and can come in a range of styles summarised below.

-The rollaway is a common undercarriage style and is very easy to assemble.
+The rollaway is a common undercarriage style and is very easy to store & assemble.
 The wheels, table and legs are all integrated and can be folded into a compact storage space.
 They’re perfect and convenient if you need to quickly pack up and use the space.
 A standard size table folds up to approximately 6 feet in height and usually supports single player use.

 As the name suggests these tables are built to stay!
 Solid tables do not usually have standard legs, rather a boxed undercarriage.
 Constructed from solid wood, with metal or plastic supports, solid tables are often found in arcades or competitions.
 Unless you have a dedicated space, these tables are generally not very well suited for home.

 A style that has been gaining popularity of late are tables with two sides completely separate.
 The separate halves are joined together using the net and posts at the centre.
 These tables are commonly constructed with a galvanized steel frame, making them solid yet easily moveable.